Saturday, March 29, 2025

 Whatever it is, one thing that seems obvious is that it’s way more than simply someone’s (or, even a group's) idea of what it is.
 It’s an actual relationship — not a conceptual one, an actual one.

-Having now been married for 39 years, I can say that (in some ways, like many relationships) it covers a lot terrain.
+Having now been married for 39 years (as of today), I can say that — like long-term relationships of many kinds — it covers a lot terrain.
 There are many highs and lows (not just one or two).
-The terrain is vast.
-There are many patterns — some are highly perceived, some are not.
+The terrain is vast and nuanced, including many patterns — some are highly perceived, some are not.
 There is both something constant and something evolving.
 Some familiar and something imminently new.

 So, what makes the relationship of marriage persist?

 If nothing else, I would say commitment.
 Many things, of course, impact that.
 Sure, what I get out of it is always in play.
-But, in the end, it is my willingness to stay committed to Tami's good that keeps me in my relationship with her.
+But, in the end, it is my willingness to stay committed to Tami's full well-being that keeps me in my relationship with her.

 As she and I reflect on it, we feel very aware of what that commitment has yielded.
 Sure, we still get into skirmishes with each other.
 They are uncomfortable; we don't like them.
-But, something has grown strong enough because of the length and depth of our commitment, that we aren't ultimately threatened by them (even when, in the moment, we feel like we are).
+But, something has grown strong enough, because of the length and depth of our commitment, that we aren't ultimately threatened by them (even when sometimes, in the moment, we still feel like we are).

 In many ways, we each feel like our lives are continuing to expand and grow, both independently and together.
 With even just a little distance (for perspective), we marvel at that, are grateful for it, and want to keep on...staying committed to loving each other.